AnasSabbagh/BookShopApp/README.md

 # BookShopApp
-This is a simple book store program that allows you to add books, remove books, update books, and search for books.
+This is a simple book store program that allows you to :
+- add books.
+- remove books.
+- update books.
+- search for books.

+## Important Links
+- YouTube Link showing the code explanations : ..............

+## Programing tool
+- VScode.

+## Programing language
+- java.

+## About the app